Item has been added

 Four Core Mechanisms of Probiotic Anti-Candida Activity

-1. Competitive Exclusion: Probiotic bacteria physically compete with Candida for adhesion sites on epithelial surfaces—occupying the same binding sites that Candida would otherwise colonize.
+1. Competitive Exclusion: Probiotic bacteria physically compete with Candida for adhesion sites on epithelial surfaces — occupying the same binding sites that Candida would otherwise colonize in the gut lining and at mucosal surfaces.
 L. rhamnosus GG, for example, reduced Candida adhesion to vaginal epithelial cells by 55% in competitive assays.[3]

 3. Biofilm Disruption and Anti-Adhesion: Multiple strains inhibit Candida's ability to form biofilms and suppress the expression of virulence genes (ALS1, ALS3, EFG1) that govern hyphal switching and cell adhesion.
-Without the ability to form biofilms, Candida loses one of its most powerful defenses.[8]
+Without the ability to form biofilms, Candida loses one of its most powerful defenses — and one of the primary mechanisms by which gut colonization becomes persistent.[8]

-4. Immune Modulation: Probiotics interact with host immune cells, modulating cytokine responses and reducing the inflammation triggered by Candida.
+4. Immune Modulation: Probiotics interact with host immune cells in the gut-associated lymphoid tissue (GALT), modulating cytokine responses and reducing the inflammation triggered by Candida.
 Bacillus subtilis, for instance, has been shown to downregulate excessive NF-κB-driven inflammatory signaling in macrophages challenged with C. albicans.[9]

 Best Probiotic Strains for Candida in MicroBiome Restore